hahnp13/ALS6502C-LMANR-Manual/docs/index.md

 -   Select R documentation and use new R packages and functions.

 ## Overview of statistical analysis workflow

+Below is the general workflow we will use for our analyses, starting with things that need to be done before data is collected (pre-analysis) and then for the analysis stage.
+In future versions of the book, this will be fleshed out into a chapter.
+Another great source is [Zuur and Ieno 2016](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.12577).

 ### Workflow pre-analysis